eigengrau-ch/strapi-plugin-cookie-manager/README.md

 ## ⏳ Installation

+Make sure that the `i18n plugin` is installed within your strapi admin settings.

-Install the plugin with your desired package manager.
+Then install the plugin with your desired package manager.

 (It's recommended to use yarn to install this plugin within your Strapi project.
 [Install yarn with these docs](https://yarnpkg.com/lang/en/docs/install/))